Sheppsu/Sheppsu/README.md

 My birthday is October 3rd, 2005 (18 years old) and I've been programming since around 2017, being mostly self-taught.
 I'm a college student majoring in Statistics with a minor in CS.

-My first language was python, which is still my main language, but I've used and still use a lot of other languages such as: JS/TS (with HTML & CSS), SQL, C, and Rust.
-Honorable mentions: Lua (2 years with roblox), Java (1 year for AP CS), C# (here and there, mostly on [osu](https://github.com/ppy/osu).
+My first language was python, which is still my main language, but I've used and still use a lot of other languages such as: C# (mostly on [osu](https://github.com/ppy/osu)), JS/TS (with HTML & CSS), SQL, C, and Rust.
+Honorable mentions: Lua (2 years with roblox), Java (1 year for AP CS).

 My language of preference depends on the project and how I feel, but generally:
 - I use python on large projects such as websites